 3) Ensuring that the SQL Server Browser service is started on the computer that hosts the SQL Server Instance.
 Navigate to Services (Type 'Services' into the Windows Start Menu in Windows 10) and then scroll to 'SQL Server Browser' and ensure that in properties that the startup type is set to 'Automatic'

 4) Ensuring that TCP/IP connections are enabled in SQL Server Configuration Manager.
 Open SQL Server Configuration Manager and navigate to 'SQL Server Network Configuration'.
-Select the instance that hosts the ProCal Database (normally TRANSMILLE) and ensure that TCP/IP is enabled.
+Select the instance that hosts the ProCal Database (normally TRANSMILLE) and ensure that all protocols are enabled.